MadBrozzeR/buffer/README.md

 *length* - byte count to read from.

+Returns number.

+### reader.shft
+`reader.shift(count)`

+Move cursor by `count` of bytes, but return previous index value, unlike `.skip` method.

+*count* - count of bytes to move cursor by.

+Returns previous cursor position index as number type.

 ### reader.skip
 `reader.skip(count = 1)`

 Skip `count` of bytes and place cursor at new position.

 *count* - count of bytes to be skipped.

+Returns current Reader instance.

+### reader.slice
+`reader.slice(length)`

+Read length bytes from current cursor position into new buffer.
+Note that both buffers share the same place in memory so if one buffer has been modified then other one is modified as well.

+*length* - byte count to read.

+Returns new buffer object.

 ### reader.until
 `reader.until(value, encoding = reader.encoding)`